Delpedro/cheatsheet/README.md

 # cheatsheet
-A file to save and help me learn all Cli commands in cmd / vs-code / git
+A file to save and help me learn all Cli commands in cmd / vs-code / git / docker